TiltedTomftw/JustTrust/README.md

 # JustTrust

-A comprehensive trust management addon for FFXI that prevents duplicate purchases and manages trust sets.
+A trust management addon for FFXI that prevents duplicate purchases and manages trust sets.

 ## Features